navedmir/DownloadS3Bucket/README.md

 # DownloadS3Bucket

-  Downloads all objects in a given S3 bucket recursively and saves them locally.
+  Downloads all objects in a given S3 bucket recursively and saves them locally using node.js.

 #### Set Env variables